ThreeFistfulsofFigs/Python_Beginners_Projects/README.markdown

   - Processes EPUB content with optimized PDF styling.
   - Detailed logging and progress feedback.
 - **Tech**: Python, `tkinter`, `ebooklib`, `beautifulsoup4`, `pdfkit`, `wkhtmltopdf`.
-- **How to Use**: Run `main.py`, select an EPUB file and output directory, and click "Convert to PDF".
+- **How to Use**: Run `main.py`, select an EPUB file and outputioane directory, and click "Convert to PDF".
 - **Directory**: `epub_to_pdf_converter`
 - **Dependencies**: `ebooklib>=0.17.1`, `beautifulsoup4>=4.9.0`, `pdfkit>=0.7.0`, `wkhtmltopdf`